Shared by A Flokk family · 7 days · 21 activities

 Love this trip?
 Make it yours.

 A short walk from the ROM, this casual spot serves generous burritos and tacos at prices that won't hurt after paying museum admission.
-Kids can customize their own bowls, which keeps even picky eater
+Kids can customize their own bowls, which keeps even picky eaters happy.

 Bata Shoe Museum